Why video is critical for your early careers programmes?

 Encouraging graduates to reflect, codify and communicate work experiences not only produces valuable content to help others but also the act of reflecting and crafting concise narratives means your graduates will develop must-have future skills at the same time.

-Our research uncovered three primary barriers which stops people from sharing reflection videos on their phones:
+Our research uncovered three primary barriers which stop people from sharing reflection videos on their phones:

-- A fear of filming and lack of confidence.
+- A fear of filming and a lack of confidence.

 - Technical complexity when making this work at scale from GDPR to transferring video to enterprise networks.